 Kmiecińska says that the deformities do not result from German tanks that crushed the trees during WWII.
 Additionally, it wasn’t Nazi testing of secret nuclear weapons, aliens, or paranormal activity – all of which had been offered as possible explanations.

-How They Got Their Shapes
+How They Got Their Curves

 Most sources that agree humans created the Crooked Forest also agree on the probable method.
 While the tree was still young, someone cut the shoot partially across and then bent the still-attached portion.
 The remaining shoot grew accordingly into a curve and then straight up.